 I am not telling you to have confession hour every night.
 But there is power in vulnerability and authenticity.
 Your kids need to know you are human.
 And they need to know the path to intimacy with God involves seasons of doubt and struggle.

 7.)
-THEY NEED YOU TO PLEAD FOR GOD TO BUILD AND SUSTAIN THEIR FAITH.
+THEY NEED YOU TO PLEAD FOR GOD TO BUILD AND SUSTAIN THEIR FAITH AND KNOW THAT ITS FROM GOD.

 Parents, in the journey to lay a foundation of faith for your children, nothing is more important than prayer.
 Pray for your children.
 Pray with your children.
 Every day.